conduition/conduition.io/source/_posts/schnorr.md

 |$x \leftarrow \mathbb{Z}\_{n}$ | Sampling $x$ randomly from the set of positive integers modulo $n$. |
 | $a\ \|\|\ b$ | Concatenation of the byte arrays $a$ and $b$. |

+In general, upper-case variables like $X$ refer to points on the elliptic curve, while lower case letters like $x$ refer to ordinary natural numbers, called _scalars._

 ## Enter the Frankenstein

 To understand how delicious Schnorr Signatures are for Bitcoin developers, we need to compare it to what we have now: ECDSA.
 I'll forgive you if you choose to skip this part.